IIYAMA12/project1-quick-hack-prototype/README.md

 # Amsterdam - Street information
-With this tool, you find your own street photo's with meta-data just by clicking on a loaded street.
-The longest streets are not supported yet, because of some problems with the geo locations.
+With this tool, you find your own street photo's with meta-data just by clicking on a loaded/(white) street.

+## Bugs
+- The longest streets are not supported yet, because of some problems with the geo locations.

 ## Controls
 - To load a new area with streets: `Click double on the map`
 - To get information about a street: `Click on a street`

+## Future features
+- Add user-interface for filtering at streets size.
+(Functionality is already created)

 [Website link](https://iiyama12.github.io/project1-quick-hack-prototype/map)